fblissjr/hy-promptfun/README.md

 ## Why This Exists

-The HunyuanVideo model was trained on a specific combination of datasets and prompt styles:
+The HunyuanVideo model is using this model for prompting (https://huggingface.co/xtuner/llava-llama-3-8b-v1_1-transformers), resulting in known dataset captions that have the following:
-- ShareGPT4V annotations (high-quality GPT-4V descriptions)
+- ShareGPT4V annotations
 - InternVL-SFT captioning patterns
 - Structured JSON format with specific components
 - 14 defined camera movement types